jacksleight/statamic-memberbox/docs/implementation.md

 Check Statamic's [tags](https://statamic.dev/reference/tags) and [variables](https://statamic.dev/reference/variables) documentation for full details.

-### Restrict individual pages based on an entry field
+### Protect individual pages based on an entry field

 Adding the following to the top of your `resources/views/pages/show.antlers.html` file will restrict access to all page entries that have a `secret` toggle field set to `true` and redirect logged out users to the login page: